VKCOM/noverify/docs/diff.md

 # Diff mode

-Just like [baseline](/docs/baseline.md), diff mode is used to analyze not the whole project at once, but only new code.
+Like [baseline](/docs/baseline.md) mode, diff mode is used to analyze not the whole project at once, but only new code.
 Diff mode works based on `git` capabilities, which means that if you are using a different version control system, then you will not be able to use this mode.

 ## How it works